Harry Caray: Personality and style

-Caray was known for his absolute support of the team for which he announced.
+Caray was known for his unabashed homerism, showing absolute support of the team for which he announced.
 While advertisers played up his habit of openly rooting for the Cubs from the booth (for example, a 1980s Budweiser ad described him as "Cub Fan, Bud Man" in a Blues Brothers-style parody of "Soul Man"), he had been even less restrained about rooting for the Cardinals when he broadcast for them.
 He said later that his firing from the Cardinals changed his outlook and made him realize that his passion was for the game itself, and the fans, more than anything else.
-He was also famous for his frequently exclaimed catchphrase "Holy Cow!" when his team hit a home run or turned a difficult play on field; he trained himself to use this expression to avoid any chance of accidentally using profanity on the air.
+He was also famous for his frequently exclaimed catchphrase "Holy cow!" when his team hit a home run or turned a difficult play on field; he trained himself to use this expression to avoid any chance of accidentally using profanity on the air.
 Caray also avoided any risk of mis-calling a home run, using what became a trademark home run call: "It might be ... it could be ... it IS!
 A home run!
 Holy cow!"
 He first used the "It might be ..." part of that expression on the air while covering a college baseball tournament in Kalamazoo, Michigan, in the early 1940s.

 Caray was one of the first announcers to step out of the booth while broadcasting a game.
 Often with his tenure with both the Cubs and White Sox, he would set up in the outfield and broadcast the game from a table amongst the fans.
 Caray said, "I am the eyes and ears of the fan.
 If I do not tell the truth, the whole truth, and nothing but the truth, the fan doesn’t want to know."
-During his tenure with the White Sox Caray would often announce the game from the outfield bleachers, surrounded by beer cups and fans.
+During his tenure with the White Sox, Caray would often announce the game from the outfield bleachers, surrounded by beer cups and fans.

 One of his favorite things to do was to find a member of the opposing team and try to say their name backwards.
-When Caray had a stroke in 1987, this did not occur as often as before.
-A video of Caray trying to say Mark Grudzielanek's name backwards can be found here:
+After Caray had a stroke in 1987, this did not occur as often as before.
+A video of Caray trying to say Mark Grudzielanek's name backwards can be found online.

 Non-baseball work

-Though best known and honored for his baseball work, Caray also called ice hockey (St. Louis Flyers), basketball (St. Louis Billikens, Boston Celtics, and St. Louis Hawks), and college football (Missouri Tigers) in the 1940s, '50s and '60s.
+Though best known and honored for his baseball work, Caray also called ice hockey (St. Louis Flyers), basketball (Saint Louis Billikens, Boston Celtics, and St. Louis Hawks), and college football (Missouri Tigers) in the 1940s, '50s and '60s.
 Additionally, he broadcast eight Cotton Bowl Classic games (1958–64, 1966) on network radio.

 Caray had a reputation for mastering all aspects of broadcasting: writing his own copy, conducting news interviews, writing and presenting editorials, and hosting a sports talk program.